 We spend about 30 minutes each day doing activities that help the family develop social-emotional skills – the focus this week is communicating assertively, not aggressively.

-Teaching Kids to Communicate Assertively Instead of Aggressively
+How to Teach Kids to Communicate Assertively, Instead of Aggressively

 There is a third communication style that I left out – passive communication.